Florida Student Health Insurance Options: Health Care Coverage and Plans

 How to Get Covered Under Your School Plan in Florida

 As mentioned above, many Florida colleges offer their own health insurance plans to students and some automatically enroll you and include the cost in your bill for tuition and other fees.
-Others, including the University of Florida, require that you purchase their health plan unless you obtain a waiver proving you have comparable coverage under another plan.

 Some school-provided plans may allow you to use your financial aid package to pay your monthly premiums.